mulesoft/data-weave-tutorial/8 - Working with Objects/8.2 - mapObject/description.md

 # The mapObject function

 mapObject has the same relation to map that filterObject has to filter.
 In this case, mapObject maps an Object to an new Object instead of an Array to a new Array.
-Here’s the type signature for mapObject:
+Here's the type signature for mapObject:

 mapObject(Object<K,V>, (V,K,Number) -> Object): Object